 \section{Introduction}

-Comparisons of RNA crystal structures revealed the occurrence of highly similar 3D sub-units, called RNA 3D motifs, which are thought to form a basis for non-coding RNA function ~\cite{leontis2006building}.
-These motifs are typically characterized by sets of similar base pairing patterns which are repeated across unrelated RNA \cite{lescoute2005recurrent}.
+Comparisons of RNA structures revealed the occurrence of highly similar 3D sub-units, called RNA 3D motifs, which are thought to form a basis for non-coding RNA function ~\cite{leontis2006building}.
+These motifs are typically characterized by sets of similar base pairing patterns, which are repeated across unrelated RNA \cite{lescoute2005recurrent}.
 A complete library of RNA 3D motifs is thus a valuable source of information for evolutionary studies, discovering functional sites, and is an important component of structure prediction methods \cite{sarrazin2019automated,roll2016jar3d}.
 Moreover recent advances in small molecule graph generation with deep learning demonstrate the importance of motifs as building blocks \cite{jin2020hierarchical}.
 Efficient and automated methods to mine motifs from databases of RNA structures are essential to achieve this goal \cite{djelloul2009algorithmes,reinharz2018mining,petrov2013automated}.

-RNA motif mining methods can be broadly classified in two categories: 3D-based and graph-based.
-3D-based tools seek to identify families of related structures by performing alignments and clustering of {\it atomic coordinates}. \atlas \cite{petrov2013automated}, RNA Bricks \cite{chojnowski2014rna}, and RNA MCS \cite{ge2018novo} illustrate this approach.
+From a methodological point of view, RNA motif mining methods can be placed in two categories: 3D-based and graph-based.
+3D-based tools seek to identify families of related structures by performing alignments and clustering of {\it atomic coordinates}.
+DARTS \cite{abraham2008analysis}, \atlas \cite{petrov2013automated}, RNA Bricks \cite{chojnowski2014rna}, and RNA MCS \cite{ge2018novo} illustrate this approach.
 Since structural proximity is naturally defined in coordinate space, an advantage of these tools is that variability across occurrences of a motif is achieved for free.
-However, these methods require a decomposition of RNA into rigid sub-units to be compared to each other (i.e., comparing all internal loops to each other), which limits the scope of possible motifs to be found.
+However, these methods require a decomposition of RNA into rigid sub-units to be compared to each other (e.g., comparing all internal loops to each other), which limits the scope of possible motifs to be found.